quasar-code-13/minipos/README.md

 # Privacy Policy — MiniPOS

-**Effective date:** July 5, 2026
+**Effective date:** July 10, 2026

-MiniPOS ("the app") is developed and published by **RainLab** (Mahmudunnobi Rain), Dhaka, Bangladesh.
+MiniPOS ("the app") is developed and published by **RainLab**, Dhaka, Bangladesh.
 This policy explains what information the app handles, where it is stored, and the choices you have.

 The short version: **your business data belongs to you and stays on your phone.** We do not run any servers, we do not collect your data, and we